 After the fat and skin are removed, the wound is stitched together.
 Dr. Taylor ensures that your incision will be placed in the most inconspicuous place, usually on the inner arm towards the back.
 The surgery itself generally takes two to three hours, usually done on an outpatient basis under a general anesthesia or a local with sedation.

-Before you undergo your procedure, you will consult with Dr. Taylor to discuss any concerns, your expectations for the procedure, and the costs associated with the operation.
+Before you undergo your procedure, you will consult with Dr. Taylor to discuss any concerns, your expectations for the procedure, and the costs associated with arm lift surgery.

 Is an Arm Lift Surgery Right for Me?